 - Give yourself enough time (16-20 weeks) and gradually building training volume in a strategic manner.

 - Most of your training should be running, but topping up your training volume with other forms of low impact endurance exercise can be useful.

 - Supplementing your runs with strength training can mitigating your risk of injury.

-- Once you’re comfortable with running distance at a steady state, introducing some high intensity sessions can really help improve your running proficiency, efficiency and race pace.
+- Once you’re comfortable with running distance at a steady-state, introducing some high-intensity sessions can help improve your running proficiency, efficiency and race pace.

 Big Hairy Audacious Goal

-We’ve helped a number of brave souls prepare for marathons all over the world.
-Each client has their own unique motivations, histories and needs.
+We’ve helped many brave souls prepare for marathons all over the world.
+Each client has their unique motivations, histories and needs.
 As such, we work really hard to meet trainees where they’re currently at and safely develop them to be able to withstand and endure such a long and challenging event.

 Although our programs are highly individual, there are a few principles we can apply across the board.
 These principles have been heavily influenced by the work of Dr Stephen Seiler, a Professor of Exercise Physiology, who is one of the world’s leading experts in endurance training.

 Professor Seiler created a hierarchy of priorities that we’ve found to be very practical, thorough and concise.
 Like all fundamental principles, they can be applied to novice and elite runners alike.
 Here’s our take on this list of priorities, as well as a case study of how we helped our most recent marathon-er!